cyberark/cyberark-conjur-cli/README.md

 ```

 * ssl_verification_mode = `SslVerificationMode` enum that states which certificate verification technique to
-  use when making the api request
+  use when making the API request.

 After creating the client we can login to conjur and start using it.
 Example of usage: